gentics/cms-oss/docs/mcp-server-integration.md

 * **Authentication and authorization.** `/mcp` is currently unauthenticated — the CMS session filter is only mapped to `/rest/*`, and `McpToolRegistry` (§7.5) does not bind or check a CMS session/permissions either.
-Before any tool touches CMS data as a real user (GPU-2667 and later), the endpoint needs to be tied to the CMS authentication (SID / API token), e.g. through the transport's `contextExtractor` (`McpTransportContextExtractor<HttpServletRequest>`), which can hand the CMS session down into the tool handlers, which `McpToolRegistry` would then use to open a `Trx` for that session/user and re-run the method's `@RequiredPerm` checks before invoking it.
+Before any tool touches CMS data as a real user, the endpoint needs to be tied to the CMS authentication (SID / API token), e.g. through the transport's `contextExtractor` (`McpTransportContextExtractor<HttpServletRequest>`), which can hand the CMS session down into the tool handlers, which `McpToolRegistry` would then use to open a `Trx` for that session/user and re-run the method's `@RequiredPerm` checks before invoking it.
+Still open.
 * **Transport security.** The transport provider accepts a `ServerTransportSecurityValidator` (default: NOOP). `Origin` header validation should be considered, since the CMS is a browser facing application.
+Still open.
 * **Configuration reload.** The MCP server is built once at startup.
 If it should react to `onReloadConfiguration()` (see `ServletContextHandlerService`), that has to be added.
+Still open.
-* **Tool arguments beyond scalars/collections.** `McpToolRegistry` (7.3) does not yet support a nested/complex bean type as a single argument — needed as soon as a tool requires it.
+* **Tool arguments beyond scalars/collections.** `McpToolRegistry` (§7.3) still does not support a nested/complex bean type (a field whose own type has further `@McpToolParam` fields) as a single argument — needed as soon as a tool requires it.
+Still open; not needed by any of the endpoints wired up in §9.
-* **`@Context`-dependent endpoints.** Currently rejected outright at registration time (§7.6), not supported — see that section for why a generic fix is likely not worth building speculatively.
+* **`@Context`-dependent endpoints.** No longer rejected outright at the class level — see §9.3.
+  Still not supported for a tool method that actually needs a real `HttpServletRequest`/ `HttpServletResponse` value (as opposed to one that merely lives on a `@Context`-using class but never reads it); that remains blocked, by design, until the authentication/authorization point above is resolved (a real request only becomes available once a real session is threaded through).
 * **Documentation** in `cms-oss-doc` once the endpoint has user-visible functionality.
+Still open.

+---

+## 9. GPU-2667 — wiring 10 more endpoints, hardening the registry

+To manually test the `@McpTool`/`@McpToolParam` annotations against realistic argument shapes, 10 endpoints were selected (from `Vorschlag=Ja` in the project's endpoint-selection spreadsheet) spanning bare scalars, multiple `@PathParam`s, method-level `@QueryParam`s (not bean-flattened), 1–5 parameter beans combined in one call, `List`/`Set` collections, enums, and endpoints whose declaring class relies on JAX-RS `@Context` injection: `ConstructResource#list` (both overloads), `ConstructResource#list` (`/construct/list`), `ObjectPropertyResource#list`, `TemplateResource#list`, `MarkupLanguageResource#list`, `PartTypeResource#list`, `LanguageResource#get`, `PublishProtocolResource#get`, `InfoResource#getMaintenance`, `FileResource#getFileUsageInfo` and `PageResource#render`.

+Wiring these up against the real source (not just the endpoint spreadsheet) surfaced two gaps in `McpToolRegistry` beyond "just add more annotations", both fixed here.

+### 9.1 Argument name collisions within one tool

+`buildInputSchema` used to flatten every annotated parameter/field into one shared `properties` map keyed only by resolved name, with no check that a name wasn't already used earlier in the same method — a later duplicate would silently overwrite the earlier property (and, in `buildMethodArguments`, silently bind the wrong field on invocation).
+This is not theoretical:
+`TemplateResourceImpl#list` (`GET /template`) takes a direct `@QueryParam("nodeId") List<String> nodeIds` **and** `TemplateListParameterBean`, whose own field is `@QueryParam("nodeId") Integer nodeId` — the same JAX-RS query key bound to two differently typed targets, which JAX-RS itself allows. `buildInputSchema` now tracks resolved names as it builds a method's schema (`checkNotDuplicateArgument`) and rejects (logs, skips) the whole tool if two parameters/fields collide — mirroring how `checkNotDuplicate` already handles a duplicate *tool* name.
+For the `TemplateResource#list` case, the bean field keeps the name `nodeId`, and the direct parameter is explicitly named `nodeIds`.

+A related, simpler pitfall hit while wiring these endpoints: `ConstructResourceImpl` has two overloaded `list` methods (`GET /construct` and `GET /construct/list`). `resolveToolName` derives a name from `method.getName()` alone, with no parameter-signature disambiguation, so both would derive to `construct_list` — `checkNotDuplicate` would then silently drop whichever is scanned second.
+Both now have explicit, distinct `@McpTool#name()`s (`construct_list` and `construct_list_for_page`).
+This isn't a registry bug to fix, just a naming pitfall to know about whenever a resource class has overloaded methods.

+### 9.2 `@Context`: per-method reachability analysis instead of a class-wide check

+The original `checkNoContextInjection` (§7.6) rejected a tool if its declaring class's hierarchy had **any** `@Context` field/method, regardless of whether the specific tool method touched it.
+This blocked every `@McpTool` candidate on `FileResource`, `FolderResource`, `ImageResource`, `PageResource` (via `AuthenticatedContentNodeResource` → `AbstractContentNodeResource`, which has 3 `@Context` fields plus a `@Context`-annotated setter) and `NodeResource` (extends `AbstractContentNodeResource` directly) — the majority of the `Vorschlag=Ja` endpoints, including `FileResource#getFileUsageInfo` and `PageResource#render` from this batch.
+Neither method's body (nor its callees) actually touches those fields.

+`checkNoContextInjection` now does two different things depending on what it finds:

+* A `@Context` **parameter** on the tool method itself is still an unconditional, certain rejection — that always stays `null`, since the resource class is instantiated with a bare no-arg constructor, not through Jersey/HK2.
+* A `@Context` **field** somewhere in the class hierarchy is only a rejection if a new `ContextUsageAnalyzer` (`com.gentics.contentnode.mcp`) finds that the tool method — or a method it (transitively) calls within the resource class's own hierarchy — actually reads it.
+It does this via static bytecode analysis (ASM's tree API, added as a new dependency alongside ClassGraph): starting from the tool method, it follows direct `invokevirtual`/`invokespecial`/ `invokestatic`/`invokeinterface` call edges, scoped to the resource class and its superclass chain (that's where inherited helpers like `AbstractContentNodeResource#getRequest()` live), and scans each reachable method's bytecode for a `GETFIELD`/`PUTFIELD` against one of the class's `@Context` fields. `@Context`-annotated *methods* (JAX-RS setter-style injection, e.g.
+  `AbstractContentNodeResource#setSessionSecretFromCookie`) are not part of this analysis at all — they're only ever invoked by the JAX-RS injection machinery itself, never reachable from a tool method's own code.

+This is a heuristic, not a guarantee: the analysis only follows direct call instructions, not method references, lambdas, or reflective calls.
+A tool that's allowed through despite its class having `@Context` fields is logged at `WARN`, so a `NullPointerException` at runtime on such a tool has a paper trail pointing back at "this was allowed by a heuristic analysis, re-check it."
+On a bytecode-reading failure, the analysis conservatively treats the field as used (rejects the tool) rather than silently letting it through unanalyzed.

+Note what this does *not* solve: a tool method that actually **needs** a real `HttpServletRequest`/`HttpServletResponse` (as opposed to merely living on a class that happens to declare one) is still rejected — there's still no real value to give it.
+That's tied to the still-open authentication/authorization point in §8.

+### 9.3 Tests

+`McpToolRegistryTest` gained fixtures/tests for: a `@Context` field the tool method never reads (now allowed) vs. one it reads directly, or via a called helper method (both still rejected); a `@Context`-annotated method alone, with no field (now allowed, whereas the old class-wide check would have rejected it); two beans combined in one method whose fields collide on the same argument name (rejected); overloaded methods deriving the same tool name by default; and a `Set<Enum>` field (schema generation and argument conversion both already handled this generically via the existing `Collection`/enum branches — no registry change needed, just test coverage, since `ObjectPropertyParameterBean#types` is the first field of that shape).
+Two characterization tests were added against the real, production-annotated `FileResourceImpl#getFileUsageInfo` and `PageResourceImpl#render`, asserting they now register despite their class's `@Context` members.